yellowdog/python-examples/README.md

 CSV data files can be used to drive the generation of lists of Tasks, as follows:

 - A **prototype** Task specification is created within a JSON Work Requirement specification or in the `workRequirement` section of the TOML configuration file
-- The prototype task includes one or more Mustache substitutions
+- The prototype task includes one or more variable substitutions
-- A CSV file is created, with the **headers** (first row) matching the names of the Mustache substitutions in the Task prototype
+- A CSV file is created, with the **headers** (first row) matching the names of the variable substitutions in the Task prototype
 - Each subsequent row of the CSV file represents a new Task built using the prototype, with the variables substituted by the values in the row
 - A Task will be created for each data row